-KANAGAWA (TR) – Investigative sources with the Tokyo Metropolitan Police revealed on Monday that identifications are close for eight of the nine corpses found last week in the Zama City residence of a 27-year-old man who has admitted to killing all of the persons, reports the Sankei Shimbun (Nov.
+KANAGAWA (TR) – Investigative sources with the Tokyo Metropolitan Police revealed on Monday that they are close to identifying eight of the nine corpses found last week in the Zama City residence of a 27-year-old man, reports the Sankei Shimbun (Nov.
 6).

 Identification papers and other items found in the second-floor residence have led police to believe that six of the victims include four girls — from Saitama (aged 17 and 19), Gunma (15) and Fukushima (17) prefectures — a woman, 25, from Kanagawa Prefecture and a 23-year-old woman from Tokyo’s Hachioji City who went missing last month.